One-connectivity and finiteness of Hamiltonian $S^1$-manifolds with minimal fixed sets: Discussion and a question

 \section{Discussion and a question}

-As we have discussed, when $X$ or $Y$ is an isolated point, by \cite{D}, $M$ is equivariantly symplectomorphic to $\CP^n$ with a standard circle action as in (\ref{standard}) with $j=0$.
-When $\dim(M) = 6$ and when the action is semifree, by \cite{D} and \cite{G}, $M$ is equivariantly symplectomorphic to $\CP^3$ with a standard circle action.
+As we have discussed, under Assumption \ref{conditions}, when $X$ or $Y$ is an isolated point, by Delzant's theorem \cite{D}, $M$ is equivariantly symplectomorphic to $\CP^n$ with a standard circle action as in (\ref{standard}) with $j=0$.
+When $\dim(M) = 6$ and when the action is semifree, by \cite{D} and by a result of Gonzalez \cite{G}, $M$ is equivariantly symplectomorphic to $\CP^3$ with a standard circle action.

 In the case Delzant studied, the regular symplectic quotients are smooth $\CP^{n-1}$ with a standard symplectic structure.
 In the case when $\dim(M) = 6$ and the action is semifree, the regular symplectic quotients are smooth $4$-manifolds.
 Symplectic topological methods for symplectic $4$-manifolds give certain nice results on the symplectic structure, so that the rigidity condition of the regular symplectic quotients proposed by Gonzalez \cite{G} is fulfilled.
 The rigidity property of the regular symplectic quotient grants a unique gluing up to symplectic isotopy of the symplectic tubular neighborhoods of $X$ and of $Y$ along a regular level set of the moment map.
 When the dimensions of the symplectic quotients are bigger, it is hard to determine if the quotients are rigid.